 Filers must identify the source and indicate the type of income.
-If the estate is that of a relative, the filer may write "estate of a family member."
-In other cases, the filer would identify the estate by the last name of the party (e.g., "Estate of Mr. Doe").
+If the estate is that of a family member, the filer may write "estate of a family member."
+In other cases, the filer would identify the estate by the last name of the party (e.g., "Estate of Ms. Eliot").